cosmos/governance/Governance.md

 ## 1. `depositparams`
 ## `min_deposit`
-### The minimum deposit required for a proposal to enter the voting period.
+### The minimum deposit required for a proposal to enter the voting period in micro-ATOMs.
-### Denomination: micro-ATOMs.
 #### `cosmoshub-3` default: `512000000` `uatom`

-Prior to a governance proposal to entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
+Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
 Anyone may contribute to this deposit.
-512000000uatom is equivalent to 512 ATOM.
+This parameter subkey value represents the minimum deposit required for a proposal to enter the voting period in micro-ATOMs, where `512000000uatom` is equivalent to 512 ATOM.

 ### Potential implications
 #### Decreasing the value of `min_deposit`
-Decreasing the value of the `min_deposit` parameter will enable governance proposals to enter the voting period with fewer ATOMs at risk.
+Decreasing the value of the `min_deposit` subkey will enable governance proposals to enter the voting period with fewer ATOMs at risk.
 This will likely increase the volume of new governance proposals.

 #### Increasing the value of `min_deposit`
-Increasing the value of the `min_deposit` parameter will require risking a greater number of ATOMs before governance proposals may enter the voting period.
+Increasing the value of the `min_deposit` subkey will require risking a greater number of ATOMs before governance proposals may enter the voting period.
 This will likely decrease the volume of new governance proposals.

 ## `max_deposit_period`
-### The maximum amount of time that a proposal can accept deposit contributions before expiring.
+### The maximum amount of time that a proposal can accept deposit contributions before expiring in nanoseconds.
-### Denomination: nanoseconds.
 #### `cosmoshub-3` default: `1209600000000000`

-Prior to a governance proposal to entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
-Anyone may contribute to this deposit.
+Prior to a governance proposal entering the voting period, there must be at least a minimum number of ATOMs deposited.
+This parameter subkey value represents the maximum amount of time that the proposal has to reach the minimum deposit amount before expiring.
+The maximum amount of time that a proposal can accept deposit contributions before expiring is currently `1209600000000000` nanoseconds or 14 days.
+If the proposal expires, any deposit amounts will be burned.

 ### Potential implications
 #### Decreasing the value of `max_deposit_period`
-Decreasing the value of the `max_deposit_period` parameter will enable governance proposals to enter the voting period with fewer ATOMs at risk.
-This will likely increase the volume of new governance proposals.
+Decreasing the value of the `max_deposit_period` subkey will decrease the time for deposit contributions to governance proposals.
+This will likely decrease the time that some proposals remain visible and potentially decrease the likelihood that they will enter the voting period.

 #### Increasing the value of `max_deposit_period`
-Increasing the value of the `max_deposit_period` parameter will require risking a greater number of ATOMs before governance proposals may enter the voting period.
-This will likely decrease the volume of new governance proposals.
+Increasing the value of the `max_deposit_period` subkey will extend the time for deposit contributions to governance proposals.
+This will likely increase the time that some proposals remain visible and potentially increase the likelihood that they will enter the voting period.

+#### Notes
+Currently most network explorers (eg. Hubble, Big Dipper, Mintscan) give the same visibility to proposals in the deposit period as those in the voting period.
+This means that a proposal with a small deposit (eg. 0.001 ATOM) will have the same visibility as those with a full 512 ATOM deposit in the voting period.

 # Verify Parameter Values
 ## Genesis (aka launch) Parameters